mayankkamboj47/mayankkamboj47.github.io/posts/2023-05-11-why-onethird-solution-to-sleeping-beauty-doesnt-work.md

 Elga uses the second intuition to get $P(T|Mon) = P(T)/2$.
 But he combines it with the first intuition that the toss happens on Monday.
 Therefore, on Monday, the coin isn't tossed yet, and yet Beauty knows that probability of Tails has fallen - as if she has a crystal ball !

 An example shows how strange the combination of these two intuitions is.
-On heads, I give you a sour candy.
-On tails, either a sour or a sweet candy with 50-50 chance.
-If the candy turns out to be sour, will you assign equal likelihood to heads and tails or more to one of them ?
+Say you're being blindfolded and fed a candy based on a coin toss.
+On heads, you get a sour candy.
+On tails, you get either a sour or sweet candy with 50-50 chance.
+If the candy turns out to be sour, will you assign equal likelihood to heads and tails ?
 Here, the sweet candy and sour candy correspond to Monday and Tuesday.
-Imagine 100 candies of different flavours randomly picked from on Tails, sour being but one of them.
-What about now ?
 If a sour candy increases chances of heads, shouldn't the fact that today is Monday and not Tuesday, also increase the chance of heads ?

 It would, but the third premise forces it not to, and relies on a fairly reasonable-sounding intution.
 The third premise only avoids contradiction by giving relative likelihood.
 We have two ways of showing the falsity of the solution.
 The first way, with a weaker conclusion, shows that it is like biasing the coin.
 The second way, in just a few sentences, shows that if someone believes in logical tautologies, they would find Elga's premises contradictory.